Trump impeachment acquittal on track ahead of Senate vote

 No president has ever been removed by the Senate, and Trump arrived at the Capitol for his State of the Union address on the eve of the vote eager to use the tally as vindication, a political anthem in his reelection bid.
 Allies chanted “four more years!”

-The president did not mention impeachment, nor did he have to.
+The president did not mention impeachment.
 The mood was tense in the House that impeached him.
 Pelosi tore up the speech when he was done.

 The Wednesday afternoon vote is expected to be swift.
 With Chief Justice John Roberts presiding, senators sworn to do “impartial justice” will stand at their desk for the roll call and state their votes — “guilty” or “not guilty.”